Sports Scholarship Programme - Hurstpierpoint College

 • Leadership and Role Modelling

 Alongside these pillars, scholars are offered mentor support by our Head of Sports and Sports Performance Managers.
-Each scholar is allocated a full-time mentor and a ‘buddy’ from another year group.
+Each scholar is allocated a full-time mentor.
 This mentor system ensures our scholars always have someone to talk to or seek advice from, whether it’s sports or school-related.
-Our buddy system enables peer sharing and support.

 Our scholars also attend a variety of presentations by guest speakers.
 These include current and former professional sports people, sport psychologists, nutritionists, people working in professional sport and those with sports-based university guidance.